qdrant/qdrant-rag-eval/rag-tracing-with-qdrant-langtrace/README.md

 ## Setup

 1. Ensure you have Python 3.8 or higher installed.
+Also ensure you rename the .env.example and update the values with your specific API keys

 2. Install Poetry if you haven't already: